Vgaurav01/chatbot-task/README.md

 Your task is to create a simple **python function**.
 We designed it so it could be completed in less than 1-2 hours.

 ## Task
-that would take in one text string and return another text string:
+The function takes in one a single text string and returns another text string:

 ```python
 def answer_question(user_question: str) -> str: